Albert-Gao/react-oxygen-ui/README.md

 > npm install react-oxygen-ui

+You need to `npm i styled-components` if you haven't, but you don't need to learn `styled-components` at all, because everything is React props in `react-oxygen-ui`.

 ## About

 An style agnostic components library with a flexible and extendable API, which you can use to build your own components library.
 If you use `Rebass` before, this is just an enhanced version of it.